Daniel Davis (actor): Television and film

 Davis first became popular in daytime television playing opposite Beverlee McKinsey as her character Iris Cory's former (and presumed dead) husband, Elliot Carrington, on the soap opera Texas, a spin-off of Another World, from October 1980 to December 1981.
 In 1985, he played a renegade soldier in the Season 4 episode, "The Doctor is Out", of the television series The A-Team.

-Davis played his most famous character, Niles the Butler, on the television series The Nanny throughout its run from 1993 to 1999 and in its reunion special in 2004 (in cameo flashbacks only).
+Davis played his most famous character, Niles the Butler, on the television series The Nanny throughout its run from 1993 to 1999.
 Niles was known for his frequent use of deadpan one-liners, usually insulting character C. C. Babcock, with whom Niles eventually fell in love and married in the series' last season.

 His natural accent is Southern American; however, his English dialect as Niles was so accurate that many viewers thought he was actually English.
 He also used an English received pronounced dialect as Professor Moriarty in the Star Trek: The Next Generation episodes "Elementary, Dear Data" and "Ship in a Bottle".
 However, as the commanding officer of the aircraft carrier USS Enterprise in the 1990 film The Hunt for Red October, Davis spoke with his own American dialect.

 In 2002, Davis guest-starred on the television series Frasier, playing Dr. Shafer in Season 10, Episode 8, "Rooms with a View".

 Davis was among the group of celebrities lip-synching to the Bee Gees' Stayin' Alive on the "Idol Gives Back" episode of American Idol on April 25, 2007.

 He appeared briefly in the 2006 film The Prestige, directed by Christopher Nolan.

 In 2008 he guest-starred on the television series Ugly Betty.

 In December 2010, he appeared on The Fran Drescher Show through Skype.

 In 2012, he recorded the audiobook of the Star Wars novel Star Wars: Darth Plagueis, by James Luceno.

 Davis reprised the role of Professor Moriarty in the third and final season of Star Trek: Picard.